Image-Text-Image Knowledge Transfer for Lifelong Person Re-Identification with Hybrid Clothing States: Related Work

 \subsection{Person Re-Identification}

 There has been remarkable progress in person re-identification leveraging pre-prepared stationary training data~\cite{wang2018learning,luo2019bag,zheng2019joint,wang2023rethinking}.
 Conventionally, researchers focus on the same-cloth scenario where people would always show a relatively stable clothing appearance.
 Based on this assumption, to reduce the influence of intra-class variations, Zheng \textit{et al.} \cite{zheng2019joint} propose to leverage the generated data and Zhou \textit{et al.} \cite{zhou2019omni} propose to perform omni-scale feature learning.
 Wang \textit{et al.} \cite{wang2018learning} design a multi-branch deep network architecture integrating discriminative information with various granularities.
 Some methods turn to auxiliary data clues~\cite{jin2020semantics,he2021transreid} for help.
+Wang \textit{et al.}~\cite{wang2023rethinking} rethink the role of the classifier as an interactive ReID process and propose a strong baseline from a projection-on-prototypes perspective.
+Considering the huge annotation cost of identity labels, unsupervised person ReID has also received widespread attention~\cite{lin2020unsupervised,liu2022unsupervised,meng2024unleashing}.
+Following a clustering-based training strategy, Liu \textit{et al.} further propose a stochastic learning strategy and propose a unified distance matrix during clustering, and Lin \textit{et al.} generate style-transferred training images with different camera styles to achieve across-camera similarity exploration.